brookewicz/LabNotebook/Protocols/DNA Extraction.md

 **Inhibitor Removal**

 9. Transfer 400 µL supernatant into a 1.5 mL Eppendorf tube.
 Add 135 µL chilled P2 buffer and 200 µL of resuspended cHTR reagent.
 (Do not shake the cHTR reagent bottle: this foams it up and barely does anything for the resuspension.
 Its better to just pipette up and down.)
+Vortex samples to mix.

 10. Centrifuge at 10000 g/rpm for 1 minute at room temperature.

 **Binding**

 11. Transfer supernatant to a new centrifuge tube, make sure not to disturb the pellet.
-Add an equal volume of XP1 buffer (about 735 µL)
+Add an equal volume of XP1 buffer (about 735 µL).
+Vortex to mix.

 12. Insert a HiBind column into a 2 mL collection tube.
 Transfer 700 µL of the sample into the column (mix buffer in as you're doing this by pipetting up and down).
 Centrifuge at 10000 g/rpm for 1 minute at room temperature.
 Discard the filtrate and reuse the collection tube.

-13. Repeat step 11 until all filtrate has passed through. (should be twice)
+13. Repeat step 12 until all filtrate has passed through. (should be twice)

 **Washing**